 Belong, Believe, Achieve

-What we are learning In YEAR 4 Spring Term 2017
+What we are learning In YEAR 4 Summer Term 2017

 It is essential that children continue to learn times tables.
 It is also important that children are reading at least 5 times a week for a minimum of ten minutes.